Egalitarianism: Legal egalitarianism

+The preference between different forms of equality varies and can depend on the context according to opinion polls.

 Equality of person

 The English Bill of Rights of 1689 and the United States Constitution use only the term person in operative language involving fundamental rights and responsibilities, except for a reference to men in the English Bill of Rights regarding men on trial for treason; and a rule of proportional Congressional representation in the 14th Amendment to the United States Constitution.

 As the rest of the Constitution, in its operative language the 14th Amendment to the United States Constitution uses the term person, stating that "nor shall any State deprives any person of life, liberty, or property, without due process of law; nor deny any person within its jurisdiction the equal protection of the laws".

 Gender equality

 The motto "Liberté, égalité, fraternité" was used during the French Revolution and is still used as an official motto of the French government.
 The 1789 Declaration of the Rights of Man and the Citizen French Constitution is also framed with this basis in equal rights of humankind.

 The Declaration of Independence of the United States is an example of an assertion of equality of men as "All men are created equal" and the wording of men and man is a reference to both men and women, i.e., mankind.
 John Locke is sometimes considered the founder of this form.
 Many state constitutions in the United States also use the rights of man language rather than rights of person since the noun man has always been a reference to and an inclusion of both men and women.

 The Tunisian Constitution of 2014 provides that "men and women shall be equal in their rights and duties".

 Feminism is informed by egalitarian philosophy, being a gender-focused philosophy of equality.
-Feminism is distinguished from egalitarianism by also existing as a political and social movement.
+Feminism is distinguished from egalitarianism by also existing as a political and social movement focusing primarily on women's rights.